Solar thermal systems

 • Over 1,000 kWh of energy is received every year on each square metre of surface.

-• On a cloudy day we still receive energy from the sun through indirect sunlight
+• On a cloudy day, we still receive energy from the sun through indirect sunlight

-WHAT ARE THE BENEFTS OF SOLAR THERMAL?
+WHAT ARE THE BENEFITS OF SOLAR THERMAL?

 Beneifits of Solar ThermalSolar thermal has many benefits which include:

-• Highly efficient (more efficient than solar pv as heat waves carry more energy than sunlight)
+• Highly efficient (more efficient than solar PV as heat waves carry more energy than sunlight)

 • One of the most affordable renewable technologies